stephengold/jme3-utilities/README.md

 The `jme3-utilities-heart` library, formerly a sub-project, is now a separate project at [GitHub][heart].

+The `jme3-utilities-ui` library, formerly a sub-project, is now a separate project at [GitHub][acorus].

 The `jme3-utilities-debug` library, formerly a sub-project, is now part of [the Heart Library][heart].